 - OPA’s are Assets and EEF’s are Factors, which can be in favour or against your project objectives

-During reading the PMBOK 6, especially for EEFs and OPA’s we will find that many items which we in real life deals as one item, PMBOK divides them in between OPA’s and EEFs
+While reading the PMBOK 6, especially for EEFs and OPA’s we will find that many items which we in real life deal as one item, PMBOK divides them between OPA’s and EEFs

 - Approved Suppliers are EEF but Contracts are OPA